StarRocks/starrocks/docs/sql-reference/sql-functions/aggregate-functions/count.md

   +-----------------+
 ~~~

-Example 4：Count the number of distinct values in the `category` column.
+Example 4: Count the number of distinct values in the `category` column.

 ~~~Plain
 select count(distinct category) from test;